3 Financial Strategies for the Unemployed

 Roth Conversions

-If you participated in your previous employer’s qualified retirement savings plan or have been contributing to a traditional IRA, then this could be the ideal time to convert your account to a Roth IRA.
+If you participated in your previous employer’s qualified retirement savings plan or contributed to a traditional IRA, this could be the ideal time to convert your account to a Roth IRA.

 Selling Appreciated Investments

-If you own a sizeable block of stocks in a taxable account that have grown substantially over time since you purchased them, this is also an ideal time to sell them.
+If you own a sizeable block of stocks in a taxable account that has grown substantially over time since you purchased them, this is also an ideal time to sell them.

-If you have held your stock for more than a year, then it will be taxed at a lower rate than if you held them for exactly one year or less.
+If you have held your stock for more than a year, it will be taxed at a lower rate than if you held it for exactly one year or less.
 In fact, the capital gains rate is zero for those in the lowest tax bracket.

 We respect your privacy.
 Unsubscribe at any time.